gdtk-uq/gdtk/doc/developer-notes.md

     $ rsync -av --delete ~/dgd/examples/eilmer/ .
     $ ./eilmer-test.tcl

-Have dinner, or at least a cup of tea, while waiting about half an hour for the full set to complete on my slow workstation.
+Have dinner, or at least a cup of tea, while waiting about an hour for the full set to complete on my.
-On a modern system the tests might take only 15 minutes but then I wouldn't get a good chance to relax with dinner.

 Fix any tests that complain and retest.